5 Dealing with messy data

 With dplyr:

-# function for checking if a name
+# contains is a convenience function for checking if a name contains a string:

-aq %>% select(contains("n"))
+aq |> select(contains("n"))

-# matches can be used with any
+# matches can be used with any regular expression:

-aq %>% select(matches("n"))
+aq |> select(matches("n"))

 5.9.4 Subsetting using column numbers

-It is also possible to subsetting using column numbers, but you need to be careful if you want to use that approach.
+It is also possible to subset using column numbers, but you need to be careful if you want to use that approach.
 Column numbers can change, for instance if a variable is removed from the data frame.
 More importantly, however, using column numbers can yield different results depending on what type of data table you’re using.
 Let’s have a look at what happens if we use this approach with different types of data tables:

 # data.frame: